ravi-s/RateStartup/EvaluationProcess/Screening.md

 5. If we are your customers, what should we buy and why should we buy?

-6. How would you delight your customers?
+6. How do you delight your customers?

 7. If there was unlimited funds available to invest and unlimited companies vying for it, what do we suggest we do to help you?